tbuechler/Ceres/README.md

 1. Azure ML connection
 2. Docker containerization
+3. Custom (cuda) kernel operations
-3. More models and corresponding custom classes that need to be cleared first...
+4. More models and corresponding custom classes that need to be cleared first...

 <!-- ABOUT THE PROJECT -->
 ## About The Project